 Rapid growth in electronic, cashless payment solutions

 MasterCard provides cashless payment solutions to customers worldwide.
 These include payments done using credit cards, debit cards, and prepaid cards.
-The market for such transactions is growing at a rapid pace as growth in emerging economies outpaces that of the U.S. Card transactions have experienced explosive growth in the Asia-Pacific region, now representing about 25% of global card volume.
-While we expect this growth to slow relative to the recent levels, the region should still see strong growth as more people and merchants adopt credit and debit cards.
+The market for such transactions is growing at a rapid pace as growth in emerging economies outpaces that of the U.S. Card transactions have experienced explosive growth in the Asia-Pacific region, now representing over 25% of global card volume.
+We expect this growth to gain momentum as more people and merchants adopt credit and debit cards.